2018 Residential Energy Code Workshops

 - Required forms, reports, policies and procedures

 - Trade-off options (if available)

 - Logistics of working with code officials to ensure a smooth process

 Review future code change possibilities (15 min):

 - Required third-party whole house and duct leakage testing

 - Electric vehicles

 Questions & Discussion (15 min)

-- Coming soon – discounts available for NCBPA member companies!
+- $40 for members and $60 for non-members.
+Discounts available for NCBPA member companies!

 - Companies can join NCBPA for as little as $21 per month at BuildingNC.org